sawan-bagle/Employee-Attrition-Prediction-using-ML-tools/README.md

 ## 🔍 Key Observations

 - Features like **OverTime**, **JobSatisfaction**, and **MonthlyIncome** significantly influence attrition.
-- Random Forest performed best on this dataset in terms of accuracy.
+- Decision Tree performed best on this dataset in terms of accuracy.

 ---